-Katharine Greenaway is a CIFAR Global Scholar working under the primary supervision of Social Interactions, Identity & Well-Being Senior Fellow Alex Haslam in the University of Queensland’s School of Psychology.
-She is co-supervised by Senior Fellow Nyla Branscombe of the University of Kansas.
+Katharine Greenaway is a Postdoctoral Research Fellow at the University of Queensland.
+She was a CIFAR Global Scholar from 2012 to 2014, supervised by Social Interactions, Identity and Well-Being Senior Fellow Alex Haslam in the University of Queensland’s School of Psychology and co-supervised by Senior Fellow Nyla Branscombe of the University of Kansas.
 Katie completed her Ph.D. in Social Psychology at the University of Queensland in 2012, with Dr. Winnifred Louis and Professor Matthew Hornsey as thesis advisors.
 She received her Bachelor of Psychological Science degree from the same university in 2007 with First Class Honours.

 Canadian Institute for Advanced Research

 180 Dundas Street West, Suite 1400 Toronto ON, Canada M5G 1Z8 — T 416.971.4251 F 416.971.6169